 - Two Ibanez Quantum humbuckers with heightened bass

-- Mahogany body, maple neck and jatoba fretboard
+- Meranti body, maple neck and jatoba fretboard

-- For shredders: very fast neck, flat fretboard radius and two-octave range
+- For shredders and beginners: very fast neck, flat fretboard radius and two-octave range

 - Retails for about $500

 The Wizard III maple neck on the guitar is built for shred players, too.
 It’s thin and has a very flat 15.8-inch fretboard radius – not to mention 24 jumbo frets – that your hands and fingers will have no problem gliding across.
-And an Edge Zero II tremolo system, which provides tuning stability as you’re abusing the whammy bar, is yet another shred-friendly feature.
+Add in the fixed bridge for added tuning stability and beginners and pros alike will be able to shred into eternity without a care.